Hypermedea/hypermedea/readme.md

 To get started, download the latest Hypermedea [release](https://github.com/Hypermedea/hypermedea/releases) or generate it from sources.

-To generate a release from source, run `gradle install` in the root directory.
+To generate a release from source, run `./gradlew install` in the root directory.
 The shell script to run Hypermedea is then created under `hypermedea-app/build/install/hypermedea/bin/`.

 To run example agents, go to the corresponding folder under `examples`.